rchiodo/notebook-test/roadmap.md

  - :suspect: Kernel selection?
  - :suspect: Controlling the kernel like:
     - Run all cells?
 Interrupt kernel?
 Restart Kernel?
+ - :suspect: How will starting a kernel/server happen?
+    - We support remote and local.
+Need some way to indicate which is connected
+    - We support starting a server on open.
+Will we get a notification on opening an ipynb file?

 # MISC